 How to perfect your restaurant pitch deck

-Here are four tips on how to sell a restaurant idea to restaurant investors so you can secure the funding you need.
+Here are some tips on how to sell a restaurant idea to restaurant investors so you can secure the funding you need.

 1. Envision your ideal investor